searchspring/snap/packages/snap-preact-components/src/components/Molecules/Select/readme.md

 ```

 ### disabled
-The `disabled` prop will disable the select from being toggled or invoking the `onSelect` callback
+The `disabled` prop will disable the select from being toggled or invoking the `onSelect` callback.

 ```jsx
 <Select options={controller.store.sorting.options} disabled={true} />
 ```

 ### label
-The `label` prop contains the label for this select.
+The `label` prop specifiesthe label for this select.
 This can be a string or JSX element.

 ```jsx
 <Select options={controller.store.sorting.options} label={'Sort By'} />